rayslab/rayslab.github.io/_pages/profiles.md

     content: about_pragathi_r.md
     image_circular: true # crops the image to make it circular
   - align: left
+    image: sivaraju.png
+    content: about_sivaraju.md
+    image_circular: true # crops the image to make it circular
+  - align: left
     image: subhasis_ray_480px.png
     content: about_subhasis_ray.md
     image_circular: true # crops the image to make it circular